Jose01000111/Docker-Based-Splunk-SOC-Lab-/README.md

 Opening Splunk Web was exciting.
 The GUI is intuitive and dashboards are easy to explore.
 I got familiar with the Search & Reporting app and menus.

 - Browser-based Splunk Web UI
 - Dashboards summarize logs and metrics
-- Settings menu for users, roles, indexes, and apps
-- Visual exploration of data without needing a server directly

 ---